bhu1735/Gate-Bootstrapped-Switch/README.md

 # Tools Used:
 Following are the tools used for the design during the hackathon:
 1) Synopsys Custom Compiler
-2) Prime Wave for simulations
+2) Synopsys Prime Wave for simulations
 3) 28nm iPDK library provided by Synopsys India

 We shall now look into the circuit schematics of above design and simulate it using 28nm iPDK library.